Challah recipe

 Introduction

 This is my first attempt at writing a recipe in a long time.
 It was adapted from a recipe in chapter 2 of A Taste of Challah.
-I found this measurement conversion tool a while ago and I liked the concept.
-It seems finnicky but I’m including it in case it might be of use to anyone wanting to convert to metric measurements.
-If you try the recipe, I’d be happy to hear about your experience.
+If you try this out, I’d be happy to hear about your experience.

 Ingredients